 Organise your own walk or trek

 Organise your own walk or trek and help beat dementia with every step.
-Choose your distance and location, and make it matter for dementia research.
-By putting time in your walking boots, you’ll be funding time in our labs.
+Choose your distance and location, and make it matter for dementia support.
+By putting on your walking boots, you’ll be funding crucial services for people living with dementia.

 We can't beat dementia alone.
 Whether you walk a few miles with friends or tackle a mountain, every pound you raise will bring us closer to a cure.